djh00t/module_gobbler_file_manager/README.md

     "debug": Dict[str, str] # Debug information (only included if 'debug' flag is True) }
 ```
 - The `delete_file` function enables deletion of files from local and S3 storage with simple error handling.
+- The `delete_file` function enables deletion of files from local and S3 storage with simple error handling.

 ### Usage Example